daronphang/programming-resources/architectures/data-systems/replication/leader/leader.md

-## Leaders and followers (master/slave)

-To ensure every write to the database ends up on all replicas, a solution would be to use **leader-based replication**:
+## Leader replication (primary-based)

+In the case of sequential consistency, it turns out that primary-based protocols prevail.
+In these protocols, each data item x in the data store has an associated primary, which is responsible for coordinating write operations on x.

+This mode of replication is a built-in feature across many relational and non-relational databases, including MySQL, PostgreSQL, Oracle, SQL Server, MongoDB, Kafka and RabbitMQ.

+### How it works

 1. One of the replicas is designated the leader.
 All write requests are sent to the leader, which first writes the new data to its local storage
 2. Other replicas are notified of the data change through replication log or change stream.
 Each follower takes the log from the leader and updates its local copy of the database

-This mode of replication is a built-in feature across many relational and non-relational databases, including MySQL, PostgreSQL, Oracle, SQL Server, MongoDB, Kafka and RabbitMQ.

-## Types of leader-based replications

-Single-leader or multi-leader.
+### Types

+There are two types: single-leader and multi-leader.

 ## Setting up new followers